section-engineering-education/engineering-education/articles/file-handling-in-Cpp/index.md

 If you are a Software Engineer, you may come across File handling or file input/output at some point in your career.
 It is the ability to store the output and perform various operations on it, such as updating the data or reading/writing text to a file.
 Files are always a vital way to store data.
 <!--more-->
 ### Why do you need File Handling?
-- **Reusability**: Generally, developers work with big data, and it's always not efficient to write everything out by storing data in files, one can use those files anytime.
+- **Reusability**: Generally, developers work with big data.
+It's not always efficient to write everything out by storing data in files but we can use those files anytime.

 - **Larger Storage Capacity**: Storing a large amount of data or test cases (to make sure that your code runs in every condition) is a tedious task, and by using files, a developer can store that data easily.